Vegetarian burgers, like these beetroot and chickpea burgers, can be just as tasty as ordinary ones.

 Chickpeas also contain soluble fibre, a type of fibre which is good for regulating blood sugar and which helps you feel full.
 Like all pulses, chickpeas are low in fat and a rich source of protein.

-I cook them in the oven, which is the healthiest way to cook – not to mention the least messy!
-By placing them on baking parchment you don’t need to use any fat either - making these beetroot and chickpea burgers really low in calories as well.
+I cook the burgers in the oven, which is the healthiest way to cook – not to mention the least messy!
+By placing them on baking parchment you don’t need to use any fat either - making these beetroot and chickpea burgers low in calories as well.

 I serve the burgers with caramelised red onion and peppers (bell peppers) and sweet potato wedges.

 While sweet potatoes are incredibly healthy and low GI food, they do contain a large amount of carbohydrates.
-It is a good idea to only eat a small amount of sweet potatoes if you are watching your weight or want to lose weight (see 27/3 Healthy Weight Loss Diary).
+It is a good idea to only eat a small amount of sweet potatoes if you are watching your weight or want to lose weight (see Low-GL Carbohydrates).

 And to make this a really healthy meal, serve together with a salad containing a mix of dark green leaves.